 This post includes affiliate links.
 If you decide to make a purchase through my link, I might get a small commission for it at no additional cost to you.
 Thank you for supporting Upcycle This DIY That!

 In this short post, I’m going to show you how to use a jigsaw to cut a straight line and what to pay attention to.
 I’m going to tell you what blade to use for the best results and what mistakes to avoid when cutting a straight line.

-So if you still holding to your old jigsaw just get a new one.
+So if you are still holding to your old jigsaw, just get a new one.
 There is so much choice for every budget that there is no excuse not to.
 Check out my buying guide on the best jigsaws for every budget.

 What jigsaw blades to use?